-The energy meter will be installed prior to or during E-scrutineering.
-The energy meter installer will be situated at E-scrutineering and hand out the energy meter and needed connectors.
-They will also help with installation, if needed, and answer upcoming questions.
+The energy meter will be installed during E-scrutineering.
+The energy meters will be available at E-scrutineering.
+They will also help with installation, if needed, and answer any questions.

 The proper function of the energy meter will be evaluated by the energy meter responsibles after the team has passed E-scrutineering.